 The event will take place in the University of Évora, Colégio do Espírito Santo (main building), Sala dos Docentes, 2 December at 14:30.

-The seminar, co-organized with UNIMED, Mediterranean Universities Union, through its office at the University of Évora, and the Anna Lindh Foundation aims at sharing the richness of the data collected and to foster dialogue between academia, experts and the civil society.
+The seminar, co-organized with UNIMED, Mediterranean Universities Union, through its office at the University of Évora, and the Anna Lindh Foundation, aims at sharing the richness of the data collected and to foster dialogue between academia, experts and the civil society.

 The event will feature the participation of Prof. Ana Costa Freitas, Rector of the University of Évora; Prof. Filipe Themudo Barata, President of the UNIMED Office at the University of Évora and Chair Holder of the UNESCO Chair in Intangible Heritage; Ambassador José Filipe Moraes Cabral, President of the Portuguese National Commission for UNESCO; as well as Dr. Nabil Al Sharif, Executive Director of Anna Lindh Foundation.